DawnGnius/SC19086/README.md

     4. Use `findstr /s /i "StatComp19086.DLL" *.*` to deal with the most difficult thing.
 And then, everything works well.

 3. Cannot find function after installing.

     Check `NAMESPACE` export function.
 If not exist, document() again.

+4. Cannot install my package in other computers.

+    Add dependencies into `DESCRIPTION`, it's not auto.